yudinatatiana/HSE-Introduction-to-Machine-Learning/SVM/SVM.md

 # Task 5

+Use numpy.random.normal to generate two isolated clusters of points in 2 dimensions, one x_plus and one x_minus, and graph the three hyperplanes found by training:
+- an averaged perceptron
+- support vector machine without gradient
+- support vector machine with gradient.

+How do they compare?

 **Answer:** All three models split the data correctly.
 It seems that SVMs perform better because they are not as close to the red class as the perceptron.